NASSP National Advisory List

-Welcome to the 73rd annual publishing of the NASSP List of Contests and Activities for Students, produced by NASSP through its National Committee on Student Contests and Activities.
+Welcome to the 73rd annual publishing of the NASSP List of Contests and Activities for Students, produced by NASSP through its National Committee on Student Contests, Programs, and Activities.

 The purpose of the national list is to provide information to assist principals, teachers, parents, and students in making decisions regarding participation in a wide variety of program opportunities.

-The National Committee on Student Contests and Activities reviews all programs based on the following standards:
+The National Committee on Student Contests, Programs, and Activities reviews all programs based on the following standards:

 - Educational value